Tonyslogic/comparetout-doc/README.md

 Charging schedules are applied on a day-of-week and month-of-year basis.
 New schedules can be created using the + button (when editing).
 On any given day multiple charging sessions can be defined.
 Each session includes a maximum charge point.
 All batteries associated with an inverter will not service house load during a charging session, even if the maximum has been achieved.

 #### Hot water
-Hot water systems will be added in a later version of the app.
+Hot water systems will be described later.
 #### Electric Vehicle
-Electriv vehicles will be added in a later version of the app.
+Electriv vehicles will be described later.

 ## Cost
 As mentioned above, costs can be added by loading from a file, downloading or creating.
 Suppliers typically refer to these as price plans -- both terms are used here.